Skip to main content

 Use Case:

-Monitoring a medical information chatbot for factual accuracy, automatically flagging responses where the model generates unsupported claims, and routing flagged interactions for human review.
+Monitoring a medical information chatbot for factual accuracy, flagging responses where the model generates unsupported claims, and routing flagged interactions for human review.

 Alyx AI Assistant (AX Cloud)+